DamonVizl/DamonVizl/README.md

 ### Packing
 [Packing](https://jowei.itch.io/packing) - Worked in a group of 5 to create this 2D game about moving.
 Quickly pack all the items but take care not to break anything!
 <img src = Packing.png height = 300 width = 500>
+### Drogue (Title Pending)
+[Drogue](https://lemonlimebitta.itch.io/drogue) - In development Roguelite ARPG.
+Go down multiple levels with random skills, augments and gear and create a new build every run.

 ## Maker Projects
 ### Autonomous Underwater Vehicle